So… you married a person with kids. Now what?! Blended Family Marriage Tips!

 4. Make Time for your Spouse.

 In a blended family, it’s easy to forget you are a newlywed!
 Do not lose sight of that.
 When you don’t have the kids, be intentional in planning date nights.
 Affirm your partner regularly, and remind him you are overjoyed to be married to him.

 Despite having to merge your life with more people than just your partner, remember you are building a new, exciting life together!
 You are allowed to look forward to your future, and to the new, unique experiences you will share.

 As in any marriage, it’s important you don’t lose yourself.

 If the gym is a big part of your single life, do not sacrifice that just because you are married.
 If you need a monthly Taco Tuesday with your girlfriends, make it happen!
 Do you have a side business or new ambition you want to pursue?
 Do it!

 Speak to your partner, gain their support (which should be easy), and make moves!
 You’re a newlywed and a new parent, but that does not mean the hustle has to stop.

 Newlyweds, hang in there!
 You are facing a different challenge than newlyweds without kids involved.
 Just remember that your journey being different doesn’t mean it’s any less special or exciting.

-If you are struggling to find your fit in your new blended family, I hope these tips help!
+If you are struggling to find your fit in your new blended family, I hope these blended family marriage tips help!
 Still looking for advice?
 Check out the 5 Habits of Healthy & Successful Stepmoms.